-Self compassion and being able to slow down and regulate our nervous system might help us to widen our perspective and feel our interconnectedness.
+Self compassion and being able to slow down and regulate our nervous system can help us to widen our perspective and feel our interconnectedness.

-My classes and events are also a space for building community.
+My small classes and events are also a space for creating community.

 That is a lot of words!
 If you come to my classes, I wonder if this all makes sense and if my priorities are apparent in what we do?
 I’ve love to hear from you!

 Have I got this all down perfectly?
 Mmm, I don’t think so, it’s a work in progress, which is why I find both practising and teaching yoga so interesting and rewarding.
 This is why I call what I do Exploring Movement & Wellbeing.
 Less about fixed answers, more about exploring together from the starting point of curious ‘beginner’s mind’.
 I hope what makes me a good teacher is my commitment to these foundations and to integrating them more and more.

 It is heartening to me to see so much positive evolution in yoga in all settings, and a whole movement of yoga teachers exploring this kind of new territory (with much gratitude to more tradition oriented teachers too).
 I have been so happy to find many others on a similar journey of discovery, and will be sharing my inspirations and sources on this blog with you.

 * I have adopted and adapted ‘isolate, activate, integrate’ – a way of describing integrating more functional movement with yoga – from Cecily Milne, of @yogadetour, who I have done trainings with since 2018.